Azure/bicep-types-az/generated/reservations/microsoft.capacity/2019-04-01/types.md

 * **createdDateTime**: string (ReadOnly): This is the DateTime when the reservation was created.
 * **displayName**: string: Friendly name of the Reservation
 * **expiryDate**: string (ReadOnly): This is the date when the Reservation will expire.
+* **instanceFlexibility**: 'Off' | 'On' (WriteOnly): Turning this on will apply the reservation discount to other VMs in the same VM size group.
+Only specify for VirtualMachines reserved resource type.
 * **originalQuantity**: int (ReadOnly): Quantity of the SKUs that are part of the Reservation.
 Must be greater than zero.
 * **planInformation**: [ReservationOrderBillingPlanInformation](#reservationorderbillingplaninformation) (ReadOnly): Information describing the type of billing plan for this reservation.
 * **provisioningState**: string (ReadOnly): Current state of the reservation.